ab25cq/comelang/DOC-en.md

 Probably.
 However, the difference with buffer is that you can add data to it.
 C-style writing is a method of allocating data in a static area, and is suitable for embedded systems with limited memory and processing that requires high processing speed.
 When allocated in the static area, processing speed is fastest and memory usage is also small.
 This method is best when writing an OS or controlling a device with a microcontroller.
-However, in system programs written on servers such as server applications, compilers, interpreters, and editors, it is necessary to be able to change the data size like comelang.
-Comelang can be written either way, so choose whether to allocate data in a heap that can change its size depending on the situation, or in a static area that cannot change its size but is faster.
+However, in system programs written on servers such as server applications, compilers, interpreteeap area, and `"" is data that is allocated in the static area.

-Next, let's go to string.

-string has already appeared in this sentence. `s""` is the value representation.
-The difference between `"" and `s"" is that `s"" is data that is allocated in the heap area, and `"" is data that is allocated in the static area.
 In comelang, methods for strings can also be used for `""`.
 For example, there is a method that takes a substring, `.substring(int head, int tail)`.

 ```C
     "ABC".substring(head:0,tail:1);